For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

-The best value and performance comes from copper pans with a thickness of 2 mm or better, with 2.5 mm being the ideal.
+The best value and performance comes from copper pans with a thickness of 2 millimeters or more, with 2.5 millimeters being the ideal.

 Handles are often made of different materials, depending on the thickness of the copper used.
-Those with a heavy 2.5 mm thickness will usually have cast iron handles.
-1.5 mm and 2 mm thicknesses will usually have brass or bronze, and stainless steel handles respectively.
+Those with a heavy 2.5-millimeter thickness will usually have cast iron handles.
+Thicknesses of 1.5 and 2 millimeters will usually have brass or bronze, and stainless steel handles respectively.

 Regardless of the materials used for the handles, look for ones that are securely riveted to the pan walls.